Jackoombs/jacobs-properties/src/pages/news/new-landlord-taxes-explained.md

 ---
+layout: "../../layouts/NewsLayout.astro"
-title: New Landlord Tax Explained
+title: New Landlord Taxes Explained
 category: Industry insight
-date: 28 March 2018
+date: 28 Mar 18
 image: /news/valuation.webp
 description: The new landlord tax issues come on two major fronts, and it is important that landlords understand what they are getting into when they invest in property.
 ---